freeCodeCamp/freeCodeCamp/guide/english/security/scanning/index.md

 # Scanning

 ## Introduction
-Network Scanning refers to a set of procedures for indentifying hosts, posts and services on a network.
+Network Scanning refers to a set of procedures for identifying hosts, posts and services on a network.

 Scanning activities can involve checking for open ports on a network, banner grabbing, and creating network diagrams.